Full-time employees

 When the employee doesn’t agree to change

-An employer may be able to change an employee’s full-time employment to part-time or casual employment without the employee's agreement.
+An employer may be able to change an employee’s full-time employment to part-time or casual employment without the employee's agreement in limited circumstances.

-- if the award, enterprise agreement or employment contract lets the employer change the employee’s work hours without the employee agreeing
+- whether the enterprise agreement, award or employment contract lets the employer change the employee’s work hours without the employee agreeing

 - if the change makes a new employment contract or changes an existing contract